Cost of Gynecomastia Surgery

 - Consistent, well-documented pain

 - Taking a required medication that has caused gynecomastia as a side effect

 - Gynecomastia development as part of a syndrome like Klinefelter Syndrome

 If you feel that your situation is warranted, have your primary care doctor write a letter with supporting documentation.
 It is usually always denied.
 An appeal is a next step.

 Cost of Gynecomastia Revision Surgery

-In some cases, men are unhappy with the result.
-The plastic surgeon who initially operated on the patient will often agree to do corrective work at no/low cost.
-It is always best to work out the situation with your surgeon since many surgeons will provide revision up to a year at no charge.
+In some cases, men are unhappy with the result of their first attempt to eliminate gynecomastia.
+The plastic surgeon who initially operated on the patient will often agree to do corrective work (gynecomastia revision surgery) at no/low cost.
+It is always best to work out the situation with your initial surgeon since many surgeons will provide revision for up to a year at no charge.

-If you lose confidence in your surgeon, it is reasonable to search for an alternative.
-Unfortunately, the cost will be more than finding a solution with your surgeon.
-The price will be similar or even more than your first surgery, depending on the issue.
+If you lose confidence in your surgeon, it is reasonable to search for another board-certified plastic surgeon to correct gynecomastia surgery.
+Unfortunately, the cost for a different physician will almost certainly be more than finding a solution with your first surgeon.

 ©Copyright 2020 Gynecomastia.org.
 All rights reserved.
 Use and access to this site are subject to the terms and conditions as set out in our Legal Statement and Privacy Statement.